 His team is multidisciplinary including management, psychology, sociology, geography and economics.
 The research of his team comprises the areas of real-estate management, neighborhood development (place making), housing and urban economics with a strong emphasis on behavior research and with topics related to healthy living environments and work places, new business concepts, senior housing and healthy cities.

-Is the much discussed agility of Corporate Real estate visible in practice?25th Annual European Real Estate Society Conference (ERES 2018) (2018)
+Is the much discussed agility of Corporate Real Estate visible in practice?International Journal of Strategic Property Management (2019)

 - Urban projects and finance